 To secure your financial future: Prenups can benefit the lower-earning partner, too.
 For example, say you put your career on pause to raise the children, or you work two jobs so that your partner can go back to school.
 The prenup can outline alimony terms to ensure you're compensated fairly for these sacrifices and are able to maintain the quality of life you were accustomed to during your marriage.

 To protect your children: Prenups come highly recommended for brides- and grooms-to-be who have children from a previous relationship.
 In the event of divorce or death, the prenup can dictate how, exactly, the estate will be divided between the children and the surviving spouse.

-- Dividing Debt: Prenuptial agreements can limit your responsibility as far as your spouse’s debt at the time of divorce and during the marriage.
-How debt will be handled and who is responsible for that debt can save time any money if the end of the marriage means extensive litigation.
+To divide debt: Prenuptial agreements can limit your responsibility as far as your spouse’s debt at the time of divorce and during the marriage.
+How debt will be handled and who is responsible for that debt can save time and money if the end of the marriage means extensive litigation.